 Limited space doesn’t mean limited creativity.
 Since you have very little width to work with, small European kitchens are designed thinking upwards.
 This is to maximize storage space while reducing the clutter that might further compress the already limited width.

-Is it possible to make such a layout look beautiful?
-Yes.
-For instance, if your cabinets can’t stretch up to the ceiling, you can use the space above the lower cabinets to store a few items that will also support the theme you intend for your kitchen since they blend in with the color and design.
+For instance, if your cabinets can’t reach the ceiling, you can use the space above the lower cabinets to store a few items that will also support the theme you intend for your kitchen since they blend in with the color and design.

 That way, you’ll have utilized space efficiently, while still not compromising on aesthetics.
 How exactly can you do this?
 Read on.
 These small European kitchen design ideas will get you started.